Sophie Elkan: Life

-Sophie Salomon was born to the merchant Alexander Salomon and Henriette Abrahamson: her parents had migrated to Sweden from Germany.
-Her elder brother, Otto Salomon was educator.
+Sophie Salomon was the daughter of the merchant Alexander Salomon and Henriette Abrahamson.
+Her parents had migrated to Sweden from Germany.
+Her elder brother, Otto Salomon was an educator.
 She was raised in a happy home and affected strongly by her intellectual mother.
 In 1872 she married her cousin, the music book seller Nathan Elkan (1834-1879), with whom she had a daughter, Kerstin (1877-1879).
-Her marriage was happy, and the death of both her spouse and daughter in december 1879 with tuberculosis caused a crisis; for the rest of her life, she dressed in black.
+Her marriage was happy, and the death of both her spouse and daughter in December 1879 with tuberculosis caused a crisis; for the rest of her life, she dressed in black.

 As a widow, she began to make translations, publish serials and papers, and debuted as a novelist in 1889.
-Her first novel, John Hall – en historia från det gamla Göteborg, was an immediate success.
+Her first novel, John Hall – en historia från det gamla Göteborg ("John Hall – a story from old Gothenburg"), was an immediate success.
 As a writer, she made much use of her own life and experiences in her novels.

 As a person, she has been described as egocentric and nervous, but also as hospitable and charming.
 In 1894, she became acquainted with Selma Lagerlöf, who, as is evident from their correspondence, was in love with her.
 The two women visited Italy in 1895, and traveled to Egypt, Palestine, Italy, France, Belgium and Holland in 1899.

 After her death, Lagerlöf inherited her personal possessions, which she used to convert a room in her home Mårbacka into an Elkan museum, known as Elkanrummet (Elkan Room).